codingblocks/SearchIndexer/readme.md

 Each type of input or output should have it's own assembly.

 ## TODO
+* Podcast lib is .net only (no core) and is missing the latest round of fields
 * Podcast Input Plugin is a mess
 * The divide shouldn't be between input and output, more like document provider and index services
 * Configurations specific to the plugin shouldn't be in the args